Ó hÍceadha

 Ó hÍceadha (in English: Hickey; O'Hickey) is a surname of Irish origin.
+According to historian C. Thomas Cairney, the O'Hickeys were one of the chiefly families of the Dal gCais or Dalcassians who were a tribe of the Erainn who were the second wave of Celts to settle in Ireland between about 500 and 100 BC.

 Naming conventions

 History

 The Ó hÍceadha surname is especially associated with the Kingdom of Thomond, where bearers of the name were in successive generations a medical family who were physicians to the clans of the Dál gCais, as well as other premier families of Munster and Leinster.
 Their home territory was Ballyhickey ("Baile Uí Ícidhe", or O Hickey's settlement), its neighbouring townland of Drim, and other townlands around Quin, County Clare.
 Prior to the 13th century they resided near Killaloe.
 By tradition, the O'Hickeys were reportedly known for brain surgery, especially the art of trepanning with silver plates the skulls fractures and other head injuries sustained in battle.